leafsphp/docs/src/docs/frontend/vite.md

 Unlike the `vite.config.js` file, this configuration is done in PHP and is completely optional.

-Once again if you're using Leaf MVC or if you installed Vite using the `view:install` command, this is done for you automatically.

 ## Running Vite

-Vite comes with a development server that you can use to serve your assets.
-This is true for the Leaf Vite integration as well.
+Vite comes with a development server that you can use to serve your frontend assets.
 This is a bit different from the traditional way of serving assets with PHP because you need to run a separate server for your assets.
 You can start your Vite server by running:

 ::: code-group